 While some fear responses are innate, others are learned.
-Conditioned fear provides a critical survival-related function in the face of a threat by activating a range of protective (or defensive) behaviors.
-Therefore, we can presume that all animals will have a readiness to identify and retain the memory of any stimulus or situation they have perceived as potentially dangerous or threatening.
-It is natural and easy for animals to develop fearful behavior.
+Conditional fear provides a critical survival-related function in the face of a threat by activating a range of protective (or defensive) behaviors.
+Therefore, we can presume that all animals will be ready to identify and retain the memory of any stimulus or situation they have perceived as potentially dangerous or threatening.
+Thus, it is natural and easy for animals to develop fearful behavior.

-Watson demonstrated how fear could be a conditioned response with his famous (or infamous) experiments on Little Albert in 1920 who learned to fear a white rat.
+Watson demonstrated how fear could be a conditioned response with his famous (or infamous) experiments on Little Albert in 1920, who learned to fear a white rat.
 Some of the fear behavior of our pets, particularly dogs and cats, are created by us.
 An event that in itself might pass nearly unnoticed may be blown up to a disproportionate relevance if associated with a strong reaction of the owner.
 Dogs (and children) often face situations with unexpected and somehow aversive results, which they would soon forget if it weren’t for the exaggerated reaction of the owners (parents).
-All living organisms are, in principle, prepared to deal with discomfort, aversive experiences and failure.
-The problem is when these assume proportions out of context because that are additionally reinforced.
-Many dogs fear strangers because their owners fear that the dogs fear strangers and their reactions reinforce the dogs’ disposition to be cautious about strangers.
-Often, and unaware of it, the owner is reinforcing the fear while attempting and believing that he/she is reassuring the dog.
+All living organisms are, in principle, prepared to deal with discomfort, aversive experiences, and failure.
+The problem is when these assume proportions out of context because they are additionally reinforced.
+For example, many dogs fear strangers because their owners fear that the dogs fear strangers, and their reactions reinforce the dogs’ disposition to be cautious about strangers.
+Often, and unaware of it, the owner reinforces the fearful response while attempting and believing that he/she is reassuring the dog.
 That is conditioned (learned) fear behavior.